 But PPHM is not merely a place to store items on a shelf.
 Its importance is felt not only in the artifacts but also in its proactive service to Canyon, Amarillo, the Panhandle community at large and indeed our state and nation.
 This is evidenced in the fact that every ISD in the Texas Panhandle is served by PPHM, both in school groups coming to the museum or museum educational staff going to all corners of the region.

 Is this too much about too little?
 Not at all.
 Instead, on the West Texas A&M University campus, in the Panhandle-Plains Historical Museum are the artifacts retelling a story from history and plotting a path into the future that no one should miss.
 As the staff at the museum say: “We are concerned not only with history makers but also the future history makers of this region.”
 If you haven’t been to the museum lately, come to the WT campus and visit again to read, see and experience our past and be inspired to see our future.
 It’s a moving experience for young and old alike.

-Walter V. Wendler is President of West Texas A&M University.
-His weekly columns are available at https://walterwendler.com/.
+Walter V. Wendler is the President of West Texas A&M University.
+His weekly columns, with hyperlinks, are available at https://walterwendler.com/.